Meindo/meinbot/readme.md

 # NOTE
 This is and side project of mine i made it entirely for fun.
 Dont expect much from it, tho it is suprisingly good at fighting.
 And i know that its not the best code in the world but it does ok.'
 - HOW LONG DID IT TAKE ME TO CREATE THIS THING?
-Today at this push its 4 days.
+Today at this push its 8 days.
 - WIL I BE CONSTANTLY UPDATING THIS?
 I will try my best, but i dont know what features to add and i also dont have a lot of time.
 I hope to not make this depreciated.
 - CAN I REPORT BUGS/ASK FOR FEATURES?
 Im not sure if much people are going to but sure!
-- WHY?
-As i said its and side project that i started for fun.
-I thought it would be usefull for other people in the comunity to have a base so i published it.
-- WHAT IS THIS WRITTEN IN?
-Do you have problems with reading?
-ITS ONE FILE OF JAVASCRIPT.